ddttom/doc2web/README.md

 - Images and tables
 - Styles and layout
 - Unicode and multilingual content
+- Table of Contents (TOC) with proper styling
+- Hierarchical list numbering and structure

-The app must not make any assumptions from test documents, the app must treat creatred css and html as ephemeral, they will be destroyed on every run.
+The app must not make any assumptions from test documents, the app must treat created css and html as ephemeral, they will be destroyed on every run.
-The css and HTML are individual to each document created, they wiol be named after the docx inourt, with folder pattern matched.
+The css and HTML are individual to each document created, they will be named after the docx input, with folder pattern matched.
-The ap must deeply inspect the docx and obtain css and formatting styles, fonr sizes, item prefixes etc.  Nothing will be hard coded with the app.
-All generated CSS will be in an external stylesheet
+The app must deeply inspect the docx and obtain css and formatting styles, font sizes, item prefixes etc. Nothing will be hard coded with the app.
+All generated CSS will be in an external stylesheet.

 ## Project Structure